shijianjian/Bubbaloop_tutorial/README.md

    - Tap the top-right dropdown menu
    - Select "Settings"
    - Note down your username and password
-4. The app will display your RTSP stream URL
+4. The app will display your RTSP stream URL (you may verify the RTSP stream on a webpage).

 ### Option 2: Using Public RTSP Streams